thecodegang/clean-architecture-example/README.md

 # Compile and run the app

-`./mvnw package && ./mvnw spring-boot:run -pl delivery`
+`./gradlew delivery:bootRun`

 or

-`./mvnw package && java -jar delivery/target/delivery-1.0.0-SNAPSHOT.jar`
+`./gradlew build && java -jar delivery/build/libs/delivery.jar`

 # Description of the architecture